Dmytry/cursed_int/README.md

 ```
 [godbolt link](https://godbolt.org/#g:!((g:!((g:!((h:codeEditor,i:(filename:'1',fontScale:14,fontUsePx:'0',j:1,lang:c%2B%2B,selection:(endColumn:2,endLineNumber:30,positionColumn:2,positionLineNumber:30,selectionStartColumn:2,selectionStartLineNumber:30,startColumn:2,startLineNumber:30),source:'%23include+%3Ciostream%3E%0A%23include+%3Cstdexcept%3E%0A%23include+%3Climits%3E%0A%0A%23define+my_int+int%0A%23define+my_uint+unsigned+int%0Aint+main(int+argc,+char**+argv)+%7B%0A++++my_uint+x%3D0%3B%0A++++my_uint+c%3D123456%3B%0A++++try%7B%0A++++++++if(argc!!%3D2)throw+std::invalid_argument(%22Wrong+number+of+arguments%22)%3B%0A++++++++x%3Dstd::stoll(argv%5B1%5D)%3B%0A++++%7Dcatch(std::invalid_argument+%26ex)%7B%0A++++++++std::cout+%3C%3C+%22Usage:+test_opt+NUMBER%22%3C%3Cstd::endl%3B%0A++++++++return+1%3B%0A++++%7D%0A++++//+This+can+not+be+optimized+out+because+unsigned+wrap+around+is+well+defined%0A++++if(x%2Bc%3Cx)%7B%0A++++++++std::cout%3C%3C%22x%2Bc+overflows%22%3C%3Cstd::endl%3B%0A++++%7D%0A++++//+Same+but+with+sanitization+that+you+would+need+to+avoid+UB+if+you+used+signed+numbers.%0A++++if(x+%3C%3D+std::numeric_limits%3Cmy_int%3E::max()-c)+//+%3C-+Sanitization%0A++++%7B%0A++++++++//+This+entire+if+statement+gets+optimized+out%0A++++++++if(x%2Bc%3Cx)%7B%0A++++++++++++std::cout%3C%3C%22This+string+will+never+be+printed+and+will+be+optimized+out%22%3C%3Cstd::endl%3B%0A++++++++%7D%0A++++%7D%0A++++return+0%3B%0A%7D'),l:'5',n:'0',o:'C%2B%2B+source+%231',t:'0')),k:48.61056751467711,l:'4',n:'0',o:'',s:0,t:'0'),(g:!((h:compiler,i:(compiler:g122,filters:(b:'0',binary:'1',commentOnly:'0',demangle:'0',directives:'0',execute:'1',intel:'0',libraryCode:'0',trim:'1'),flagsViewOpen:'1',fontScale:14,fontUsePx:'0',j:1,lang:c%2B%2B,libs:!(),options:'-O3+-fwrapv',selection:(endColumn:1,endLineNumber:1,positionColumn:1,positionLineNumber:1,selectionStartColumn:1,selectionStartLineNumber:1,startColumn:1,startLineNumber:1),source:1,tree:'1'),l:'5',n:'0',o:'x86-64+gcc+12.2+(C%2B%2B,+Editor+%231,+Compiler+%231)',t:'0')),k:51.38943248532289,l:'4',n:'0',o:'',s:0,t:'0')),l:'2',n:'0',o:'',t:'0')),version:4)

-Same applies to the other examples.

-You can go through them, and find out that if you sanitize to avoid overflows, the compiler tends to correctly deduce that the overflows won't happen, without relying on any magical assumption stemming from UB.
+Same applies to the other examples: the compiler can apply optimizations that assume no wrap around, if it can predict no wrap around.
+That is what is done for unsigned numbers.

 Curiously enough, -fwrapv on signed is not quite adequate for signed integers, but that's not very surprising considering it is a hacky compiler option and doesn't carry the same weight as overflow being defined in the standard.
 ## But loops!

 > The canonical example of why undefined signed overflow helps loop optimizations is that loops like